-In the running world, there are many terms thrown around that newbie runners may not understand (negative splits?).
+There are many terms thrown around in the running world that newbie runners may not understand (negative splits?).
 When you just start out running, it can be hard to navigate through all of it.
 If you are new to racing, you probably just take off with the intention of running as fast as you can for as long as you can.
-Makes sense, doesn’t it?
+It makes sense, doesn’t it?

 When you first start training for a race, let’s say a 5K, you might find yourself starting out fast, then slowing down some in your second mile, and the third mile might be the slowest yet.
 Did you know that is not the best practice when racing?

 Most coaches will encourage you to negative split.
 This article will delve into what a negative split is and why you want them.

 When running a negative split, you are running the back half of a race faster than the first half.
 This is because in a shorter distance race (does that sound like an oxymoron?), you are getting progressively faster with each mile.
 In longer distance races, such as a half-marathon, you may divide the race clearly in half and just focus on going ever so slightly faster.

 Most coaches agree that the concept of negative splits is good.
 Why?
 Because you are forced to run smart.
 To run a negative split race, you need to know what pace you can hold for the duration of the race distance.

 You need to run smart and disciplined because you have to maintain a steady pace throughout the entire first one-half of the race.
 You cannot let adrenaline allow you to run faster than you should.
 You cannot get caught up in the pace of those surrounding you along the route.

 If you accidentally go out too fast in a race, you will likely expend more energy in the first part of the race, which can cause you to struggle later on.
 In a shorter race, like a 5K, you can typically hang on.
 However, starting too fast can be dangerous in a half or full marathon.